Compression tests have always been a go-to for uncovering any issues that an engine might have, and diesel engines are no exception to this rule.

 This adapter threads into the glow plug hole of your Duramax and features a quick release connector to plug into a gauge.

-Depending on which engine you have the test procedure will vary in details, but the overall procedure is similar for most engines:
+Depending on which engine you have the test procedure will vary slightly in details, but the overall procedure is similar for most engines:

 - Disable fuel injection